Skip to main content

 Admins

-• By default, scheduled triggers are turned off.
-In the admin console, admins can turn on for everyone or some teammates.
+By default, scheduled triggers are turned off.
+In Admin Console → Platform → Agents → Scheduled triggers, admins can turn the feature on for everyone or limit access to selected users and IdP groups.

-• Only the actions configured to auto-run can be used as a Write action.
-This ensures that only safe actions can be performed without the agent user manually reviewing the output.
+• Write actions configured to run without user confirmation can be used in scheduled agent runs.
+This ensures that only safe actions can be performed in the background.

 Security and Limitations